Team Up Timing Guide (2 Hours)

 • Decide what to keep

-• Remove markers, save, commit
+• Remove markers, mark as resolved, commit

 5. Merge the third PR (if applicable)